rust-lang/rust/src/doc/rustc-dev-guide/src/traits/unsize.md

 source dyn trait's principal (including itself)...
 1. Unify the super trait ref with the principal of the target (making sure we only ever upcast to a true supertrait, and never [via an impl]).
-2. For every auto trait in the source, check that it's present in the principal (allowing us to drop auto traits, but never gain new ones).
+2. For every auto trait in the target, check that it's present in the source (allowing us to drop auto traits, but never gain new ones).
-3. For every projection in the source, check that it unifies with a single projection in the target (since there may be more than one given `trait Sub: Sup<.., A = i32> + Sup<.., A = u32>`).
+3. For every projection in the target, check that it unifies with a single projection in the source (since there may be more than one given `trait Sub: Sup<.., A = i32> + Sup<.., A = u32>`).

 [via an impl]: https://github.com/rust-lang/rust/blob/f3457dbf84cd86d284454d12705861398ece76c3/tests/ui/traits/trait-upcasting/illegal-upcast-from-impl.rs#L19